claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/README.md

 # Pravega File API (Draft Proposal)

-The Pravega File API is very similar to the event API but the generic event type is a `java.io.InputStream` or `java.io.OutputStream`.
+The Pravega File API is very similar to the event API.
+It provides new methods to allow reading or writing of events containing arbitrary byte sequences using `java.io.InputStream` or `java.io.OutputStream` interfaces.
 I called it the "file stream" API because I didn't want to call it the "stream stream" API.

 Assuming this can be implemented, it has all the functionality of the non-transactional event API and byte stream API combined.
 It supports routing keys, multiple segments, reader groups, events of unlimited size, and does not require the user to implement framing.